Language

 Can industrial sensors cause a forced outage?

 Yes.
-A failed, drifting, misconfigured or incompatible sensor can cause a forced outage when it feeds trip logic, startup permissive, safety alarms or equipment protection systems.
+A failed, drifting, misconfigured, or incompatible sensor can cause a forced outage when it feeds trip logic, a startup permissive, safety alarms, or equipment protection.
 A false signal can be as disruptive as a real process upset.
+The risk rises when suppliers provide substitutes without proving range, output, response time, compatibility, and documentation, which is why critical loops are reliability decisions, not catalog purchases.